Best Database Administration Bachelor's Programs 2025

 What makes Pennsylvania State University-Main Campus stand out: Penn State's database and systems research is distinguished by its large-scale distributed systems focus and extensive partnerships with industry leaders in cloud computing and enterprise software.

-Hakia Insight: Pennsylvania State University-Main Campus's partnerships with IBM and Microsoft translate research into real-world experience — a key differentiator for hiring managers.
+Hakia Insight: Pennsylvania State University-Main Campus leverages partnerships with IBM and Microsoft to offer students real-world project experience valued by employers.

 Program Overview: Penn State's computer science and engineering programs rank among the largest in the United States, with the Department of Computer Science and Engineering serving over 2,000 undergraduate majors.
 Founded with roots in computing research dating back to the 1960s, Penn State has grown into a comprehensive research institution with $183 million in annual research expenditures across all colleges.
 The university operates multiple campuses but the University Park main campus houses the primary computer science facilities and research centers.
 Penn State is particularly recognized for strengths in systems, networking, cybersecurity, and high-performance computing.
 The institution emphasizes both theoretical foundations and practical applications, with extensive industry partnerships and a commitment to undergraduate research opportunities.
 The College of Engineering consistently ranks in the top 10 nationally for engineering research.